GNOME/libadwaita/doc/named-colors.md

 ### Sidebar Colors

 These colors are used for sidebars, generally attached to the left or right sides of a window.
-They are used by [class@NavigationSplitView] when it's not collapsed.
+They are used by [class@NavigationSplitView] and [class@OverlaySplitView] when they are not collapsed.

 <table>
   <tr>